Custom Trip Plan

 Lumblija

-The inhabitants of Korčula must really have a sweet tooth because this traditional dessert also has its roots on this island in Southern Dalmatia.
-This might be our most unique listing yet – keep reading to find out why.
 Lumblija is a sweet bread that comes from the tiny town of Blato.
-If you happen to stumble over there during your vacation, it’s a must.
-This delicious treat is chock full of flavors and spices.
-It packs in almonds, walnuts, orange, lemons, grape must, raisins, cinnamon, and cloves.
+If you happen to pass by this town during your Croatia vacation, it’s a must.
+This delicious treat is full of flavors and spices.
+It packs in almonds, walnuts, orange, lemon, grape must, raisins, cinnamon, and cloves.

 Leave a Comment